 You rush home from work thinking of putting together an easy comfort dish and tucking in as soon as possible.
-Getting home, you realize that the jar containing one of the most important ingredient remains empty.
+Getting home, you realise that the jar containing one of the most important ingredient remains empty.
 The disappointment will be huge.
 This is why we should be making sure that some ingredients never go missing from our kitchen.
 Most of these ingredients are employed in almost all of the dishes we prepare in our everyday cooking endeavours, therefore, there is a chance for these to finish off but keep a checklist ready to refill them immediately.
 We have tried listing out a few ingredients that are commonly used by us all.

 The main and important ingredient that can improve the flavour of any food.
 It is also one flavour that may be easily found missing with the very first bite of any dish.
 We now have a huge variety to choose from, ordinary table salt, sea salt, Himalayan pink salt, etc. Hailing from Pakistan, the Himalayan pink salt is the purest form of salt in the world with 84 natural minerals and elements found in the human body.